The Disaster That’s a Long Time Coming: Understanding the “Environmentalist’s Paradox”

 Jean-Michel Salles, University of Montpellier; Guy Richard, INRAE and Michel Colombier, IDDRI

 Since the 1960s, warnings about the environmental consequences of economic growth and industrialization have become increasingly frequent.
-Ecosystem degradation, resource depletion, pollution, climate change, and the overstepping of planetary boundaries: numerous scientific studies describe trends that could permanently alter human living conditions.
+Ecosystem degradation, resource depletion, pollution, climate change, and the crossing of planetary boundaries: numerous scientific studies describe trends that could permanently alter human living conditions.

 And yet: global life expectancy is rising, extreme poverty has declined—at least until the recent crises—education levels are improving, and average per capita income continues its long-term upward trend worldwide.

-This discrepancy corresponds to what researchers referred to in the early 2010s as the “environmentalist paradox ”: how can we explain the fact that human well-being, as measured by mainstream indicators, is improving even as ecosystems are deteriorating?
+This discrepancy corresponds to what researchers referred to, around the turn of the 2010s, as the “environmentalist paradox”: how can we explain that human well-being, as measured by mainstream indicators, is improving even as ecosystems are deteriorating?

 One initial attempt to explain the environmentalist’s paradox focused on the indicators used.